 RADIOL-429C.
 BASIC RADIOLOGY CLERKSHIP.
-This course is designed to provide an overview of the various imaging modalities of diagnostic radiology and their clinical utility.
-The elective consists of: (a) lectures and film interpretation sessions supplemented by student presentations; (b) assignment to a variety of diagnostic radiology services during which students observe the performance of diagnostic and interventional studies; and (c) use of a teaching file of radiographs and diagnostic images.
-One week is spent on the thoracic radiology service.
-Additional rotations may include the musculoskeletal, neuroradiology, mammography, vascular/interventional, pediatric, CT/abdominal imaging, ultrasound, nuclear medicine, gastrointestinal, and emergency radiology services.
-For more information please contact Dr. Caroline Carrico at 684-7343 or via email at caroline.carrico@duke.edu.
-Secondary contact: Dr. William Thompson, 684-7514.
-The course director will send enrolled students an email regarding the day, time and location of the start of each rotation.
-The location is the same for each rotation (room 1512B2) but the time varies.
+This course is designed to provide an overview of the various imaging modalities of diagnostic and interventional radiology and their clinical utility.
+The elective consists of: (a) a high quality lecture series (b) hands on time on the PACS workstations, reviewing preselected teaching cases, (c) participation in multispecialty conferences and grand rounds, and (d) rotation time on all 9 subspecialty areas in diagnostic and interventional radiology (Cardiothoracic, Neuroradiology, Musculoskeletal, Pediatric, Nuclear Medicine, Breast imaging, Body Imaging (CT/MRI/US), Gastrointestinal fluoroscopy, Vascular and Interventional Radiology).
+On these 9 sub-rotations, students are allowed an opportunity to participate in imaging examination acquisition and interpretation.
+Though this they can gain empathy for patients undergoing imaging procedures, and can learn the indications/contraindications and utility of a large variety of diagnostic and therapeutic imaging procedures There is extensive required reading, materials are provided by the department.
+Students will be assessed in large part on their clinical performance, case presentations, a midterm and two (local and national) final examinations.
+For more information please contact Dr. Caroline Carrico at 684-7514 or via email at caroline.carrico@duke.edu.
+Or you can contact the course coordinator, Ms. Thressa Thomas at 684-7442.
+The course director and or her assistant will send enrolled students an email regarding the orientation, time and meeting location.
+The orientation and lecture room is the generally same for each rotation (room 1512B2, inside the Musculoskeletal Radiology reading room) but the time varies.
 NOTE: Students that have taken Radiology 205C are not eligible to enroll in Radiol 429C.
 Credit: 4.
-Enrollment: min 4, max 12.
+Enrollment: min 4, max 9.
 Caroline Carrico, MD and staff

 RADIOL-437C.
 MUSCULOSKELETAL IMAGING.
 During this four week elective, the student will be exposed to conventional x-rays in bone radiology, emergency room bone films, bone tumor films and musculoskeletal MRI.
 At the conclusion, the student will be able to identify fractures and have a working knowledge of musculoskeletal radiology.
 A case presentation will be required.
-For more information please contact Dr. Caroline Carrico at 684-

-7469 or via email at caroline.carrico@duke.edu.
+For more information please contact Dr. Caroline Carrico at 684-7469 or via email at caroline.carrico@duke.edu.
 Credit 4.
 Enrollment: max.
-2. Caroline Carrico, MD; Drs.
-R. Lee Cothran, Jr., MD; Clyde Helms, MD; Charles Spritzer, MD; and Emily Vinson, MD
+2. Charles Spritzer, MD; Caroline Carrico, MD; Drs.
+R. Lee Cothran, Jr., MD; Clyde Helms, MD; and Emily Vinson, MD